 • Be your own boss and work toward starting your own successful business.

 Every job has sources of stress.
 HVAC technicians work on complex equipment and may be subject to cramped or uncomfortable working conditions.
-Sufficient experience and tools are helpful when resolving these concerns.
-In addition, paid training and a steady supply of work help people in the HVAC industry reduce some of the most common triggers of work-related stress.
+The proper experience and tools can help address any concerns.
+In addition, paid training and a stable workload help both installers and technicians reduce some of the most common sources of work-related stress.

 Is HVAC Hard on Your Body?

-Carrying heavy equipment and performing repetitive motions are both common during HVAC work.
-Getting to specialized types of equipment can be strenuous.
+Carrying heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Getting to specialized types of equipment can be tiring.
 HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

-While a recession can affect any industry, HVAC is especially reliable due to the widespread use of heating and cooling equipment.
-Repairs and installation will always be needed, meaning HVAC professionals can often find work in many different cities.
+While there isn't a job that's immune to a recession, HVAC is consistently avoiding the worst of economic downturns due to the sheer popularity of heating and cooling equipment.
+Repairs and installation will always be required, which means apprentices and master technicians alike can often find work in more places than other industries.

 Is HVAC a Good Career for the Future?

-As climate control technology continues to evolve, reliable expertise will become even more important.
-The newest models of heating and cooling systems use less energy or obtain it from renewable sources such as solar and wind.
-Environmentally sustainable HVAC equipment will continue to grow in popularity, as will the need for competent HVAC professionals.
+As climate control technology continues to evolve, professional servicing will become even more important.
+New forms of heating and cooling systems use less energy or produce it from renewable sources like solar and wind.
+Greener HVAC equipment will continue to grow in popularity, as will the need for competent HVAC professionals.

 How to Become an HVAC Technician

-To start a career as an HVAC technician, you’ll need a high school diploma or GED in addition to professional training.
-Other, more specialized (and higher paying) HVAC careers require additional education or certifications.
+To start a career as an HVAC technician, you’ll need a high school diploma or GED along with industry training.
+Other, more specialty (and higher paying) HVAC careers are dependent on additional education or certifications.

-You can secure the needed certifications by enrolling in classes at a community college or trade school.
-How much time is needed to become an HVAC technician relies on the program, which is most often around six months to two years.
-Your employer might also require NATE certification.
-An acronym for North American Technician Excellence, this industry-leading accreditation builds on your existing industry knowledge to ensure the highest quality services.
+Earn certifications by enrolling in classes at a community college or trade school.
+How much time is needed to become an HVAC technician may fluctuate depending on the specific program, which is typically six months to two years.
+An HVAC company will sometimes also require NATE certification.
+This refers to North American Technician Excellence, this key accreditation expands your technical knowledge to help you better serve customers.

-While some elements of an HVAC career could be learned on your own, professional development means blending classroom programs with on-site training.
+Even though basic concepts of an HVAC career could be learned on your own, a proper education means a combination of classroom programs with on-site training.
 At the same time, HVAC careers don’t require things like advanced math skills.
-While some math is involved, the majority of an HVAC professionals’ skill set utilizes critical thinking, for identifying problems and ensure quality installation.
+While some math is involved, the majority of an HVAC professionals’ skill set utilizes critical thinking, used to identify problems and ensure quality installation.

-According to Midwest Technical Institute, enrolling in a technical or trade school usually costs about $15,000.
+According to Midwest Technical Institute, signing up for classes at a technical or trade school typically costs around $15,000.
 A community college is usually around $5,000 annually.
-In comparison, the standard student debt for a bachelor’s degree is $25,921.
+By comparison, the average student debt for a bachelor’s degree is $25,921.

-The daily schedule may vary depending on where you work.
-If you primarily offer repair services, you may work early, late or be on call throughout the day.
+A typical workday may vary on the work site as well as your specific skill set.
+If you are a repair technician, you may work early, late or be on call throughout the day.
 If you work in construction/home building or management, you are more likely to have a set schedule during normal business hours.

 As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
-Certain jobs may require more time than others, so the number of calls each day can fluctuate.
+Certain jobs might take longer than others, so the number of calls on a given day could vary considerably.

-Like we mentioned earlier, you should expect the occasional job in inclement weather as well as in dirty or cramped spaces.
-If you work in a customer-facing role, strong customer service skills are always welcome.
+As stated previously, you should be comfortable working outdoors in inclement weather as well as in dirty or cramped spaces.
+If you work in a customer-facing role, strong customer service skills are always useful.

 Do HVAC Careers Offer Good Salaries??
 Average Salary for HVAC Technicians and Other HVAC Careers

-Because HVAC is a fast-growing industry, your salary will reflect it.
+Because HVAC is a fast-growing industry, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Top earners make between $56,600 and $68,000.
-Then again, your salary may be dependent on the area's average wages and its cost of living.
-HVAC techs with enough experience to work in management in a high-paying state may make as much as six figures.
+Professionals with specialized skills could make between $56,600 and $68,000.
+Then again, total compensation can depend on where you live and its cost of living.
+Some HVAC techs working in management in a high-paying state could make upward of six figures.

 • HVAC manager, $72,515 average salary